Chart Color Schemes

 Rockdale - Banksia's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Rockdale-Banksia shows excellent health outcomes, with younger residents having low prevalence of common conditions.
+Rockdale-Banksia shows excellent health outcomes, particularly among younger groups with low prevalence of common conditions.

-Private health cover stands at approximately 51% (around 11,580 people), slightly below the SA2 area average.
-The most prevalent medical conditions are arthritis and asthma, affecting 5.1 and 4.6% respectively.
-About 79.6% of residents report no medical ailments, higher than Greater Sydney's 77.5%.
-The area has 13.7% seniors (3,092 people), lower than Greater Sydney's 16.4%.
-However, health outcomes among seniors require more attention compared to the broader population.
+Private health cover stands at approximately 51%, slightly below the SA2 area average (~11,580 people).
+The most prevalent medical conditions are arthritis (5.1%) and asthma (4.6%), while 79.6% report no medical ailments compared to Greater Sydney's 77.5%.
+The area has 13.7% of residents aged 65 and over (3,092 people), lower than Greater Sydney's 16.4%.
+Health outcomes among seniors are above average but require more attention than the broader population.

 Frequently Asked Questions - Health